redis/redis-doc/commands/lmpop.md

 `LMPOP` and `BLMPOP` are similar to the following, more limited, commands:

-- `LPOP` or `RPOP` which take only one key, and can return multiple elements.
+- `LPOP` or `RPOP`, which take only one key, and can return multiple elements.
-- `BLPOP` or `BRPOP` which take multiple keys, but return only one element from just one key.
+- `BLPOP` or `BRPOP`, which take multiple keys, but return only one element from just one key.

 See `BLMPOP` for the blocking variant of this command.

 Elements are popped from either the left or right of the first non-empty list based on the passed argument.
-The number of returned elements is limited to the lower between the non-empty list's length, and the count argument (which defaults to 1).
+The number of returned elements is limited to the lower between the non-empty list's length, and the _count_ argument (which defaults to 1).

+{{% alert title="Note" color="info" %}}
+A Redis list always consists of one or element.
+When the last element is popped, the list is automatically deleted from the database.
+{{% /alert  %}}

 @return